How to Deodorize Your Carpet Naturally with Baking Soda

 Whether you have wall-to-wall carpeting or just a few area rugs, your carpets take a beating over time.
-You walk on them daily, spill on them, and vacuum them less often than you probably should.
-Plus, more than other surfaces in your house, like your walls or floors, carpets are porous.
-They’re made of fibers, with lots of nooks and crannies between the weaves or pile, meaning there are lots of spots to absorb odors.
+You walk on them daily, spill on them, and might vacuum them less often than you probably should.
+Plus, carpets are far more porous than other surfaces in your house, like your walls or floors.
+They’re made of fibers with lots of nooks and crannies between the weaves or pile, meaning there are lots of spots waiting to absorb odors.
 From smoke to pets, it won’t take long for a thick carpet to sop up the stinkiest things in your space.

 Baking soda is a proven odor absorber, plus it’s cheap and all-natural.
 “Baking soda’s particles go deep down into the carpet, past the point you can’t even see, all the way to the base to absorb and neutralize odors.
 The particles can then be lifted out with a vacuum, leaving you with a carpet that smells like, well, nothing!” says Dr. Steven A. Bolkan, director of research & development at Church & Dwight (Arm & Hammer’s parent company).

 Another advantage of baking soda for deodorizing?
 It’s a dry deodorizer, versus some of the sprays that do the same, so you don’t have to worry about over-saturating your carpet (or other upholstery) and potentially getting water stains, generating mold and bacteria (if it doesn’t dry out), or attracting dirt if someone in your household steps on the carpet before it’s dry.
-And, deodorizing with baking soda is super easy.
+And best of all, deodorizing with baking soda is super easy.
 Here’s how to do it.

 How To Deodorize Your Carpet Naturally with Baking Soda